Ertytux/Hive_P2P_Bot/README.md

 msg -Send messages to the offers channel (Admins only)
 ```
 * Have an account in HIVESQL, see https://hivesql.io/registration/.
-* Create an receptor account in HIVE that operates the bot.
+* Create a receptor account in HIVE that operates the bot.
-* Designate an account manager in HIVE that will receive HP delegations to have zero fee.
+* Designate an account manager in HIVE that will receive HP delegations to have zero fees.
 * Create a Telegram channel for offers and add the bot user as administrator.
 You can also associate a chat group to serve as support.
 * With the information collected in the previous steps edit the *env_example* file.
 ```Bash